-Bondholders May soon receive the rest, according to a court filing, so the stress of the past two weeks might only be a temporary hiccup at a kind of debt restructuring infrequently seen from the municipal-bond market, in which defaults and bankruptcies are incredibly uncommon.
+Bondholders may soon receive the rest, according to a court filing, so the stress of the past two weeks might only be a temporary hiccup at a kind of debt restructuring infrequently seen from the municipal-bond market, in which defaults and bankruptcies are incredibly uncommon.

-“I’ve been doing this for 25 years and, at least the Surface, the implementation of this thing with all the individual or retail investor in mind was a complete abomination,” explained Ryhanych, that oversaw $11 million of mature sales-tax bonds prior to the debt exchange.
+“I’ve been doing this for 25 years and, at least the Surface, the implementation of this thing with all the individual or retail investor in mind was a complete abomination,” explained Ryhanych that oversaw $11 million of mature sales-tax bonds prior to the debt exchange.

 Puerto Bonds Restructuring Goes to Court

-A federal board which manages Puerto Rico finances and its bankruptcy procedure support the efforts of all parties to address promptly any supply issues,” Matthias Rieker, a spokesman for the board, said in an email Friday.
+A federal board which manages Puerto Rico finances and its bankruptcy procedure support the efforts of all parties to address promptly any supply issues,” Matthias Rieker, a spokesperson for the board, said in an email Friday.

 (Adds Remark from Puerto Rico agency in the paragraph.
-A preceding Version of the story was corrected because it said an investors Holdings were in billions, not millions.)
+A preceding Version of the story was corrected because it said an investor’s Holdings were in billions, not millions.)